supervisely-ecosystem/import-ovis-format/README.md

 ```

 #### Note:

-If you will drag and drop archive with parent directory instead of its content, import will crash.

 Annotations file must contain `annotations` in its name.
 The images archive must have a name that matches the line in the annotation file name after the `_` and before the extension(like `annotations_train.json` and `train.zip`).
 If you do not comply with these conditions import will crash.